muratk5n/thirdwave/en/README.md

 ---

 Life is too financialized.
-Does all prices need to go up?
+Do all prices always have to go up?

 Ideally homeowner bought home to live in, for a while.
 But then homes become a "financial assets", expectations changed.